nzakas/understandinges6/manuscript/01-The-Basics.md

     // MAX_ITEMS isn't accessible here

-In this code, the constant `MAX_ITEMS` is declared within and `if` statement.
+In this code, the constant `MAX_ITEMS` is declared within an `if` statement.
 Once the statement finishes executing, `MAX_ITEMS` is destroyed and is not accessible outside of that block.

 Also similar to `let`, an error is thrown whenever a `const` declaration is made with an identifier for an already-defined variable in the same scope.
 It doesn't matter if that variable was declared using `var` (for global or function scope) or `let` (for block scope).
 For example: